 We encourage our pupils to develop an understanding of art and design techniques.
 We aim to build an understanding of how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
 The children will learn about artists and designers from a range of cultures and periods in history, and they will learn the necessary vocabulary to articulate their opinions about art and to evaluate their own artwork.
 Art and design at Osmotherley School promotes diversity and helps children to express their own personal identity and culture.

-We recognise that, as a rural school, some pupils have a limited opportunity to visit galleries or attend cultural events so we endeavour to bring artists into the classroom, arrange educational or residential visits with the opportunity to experience art and design first hand and we take every opportunity to make links to art and design in other areas of the curriculum.
+We recognise that, as a rural school, some pupils have a limited opportunity to visit galleries or attend cultural events so we endeavour to bring artists into the classroom and arrange educational or residential visits with the opportunity to experience art and design first hand.

 We celebrate the art that the children produce in attractive displays and we foster a love of creativity and help every child to feel positive about their own creative development.